Begounet/chain-behaviors/README.md

   * `LocalizationController`: allow to act on the Localization system (like changing localization culture)
   * `LocalizedStringSetter`: forward a `LocalizedString` set.
 If `LocalizedString` is empty, another event is raised, allowing to update UI in consequence for example.
+  * `LocalizeStringAccessor`: provide a way to get the resulting string of a `LocalizeStringEvent`
   * `LocalizeStringArgumentSetter`: set an argument to a `LocalizedString`
+  * Smart String
+    * `SmartStringFormatter`: allow to format string from values sources, using power of SmartStrings

 * Math